zyb2ww/drm-tip/dim.rst

 Since the tag for the *branch* is date based, the pull request can be regenerated with the same commands if something goes wrong.

+The tag will be signed using the key specified by \$DIM_GPG_KEYID, if set.

 pull-request-fixes [*upstream*]
 -------------------------------
 **pull-request** shorthand for *drm-intel-fixes* as the branch and